 I’ve previously written about the steps that startups and emerging companies need to take to prepare for an angel or seed round, one of which is becoming familiar with the popular investment structures that are available.
-With the variety of funding options out there, it’s easy to feel confused or overwhelmed when deciding how to go about raising funds.
 In this post, I’ll explain more about the most common investment structures, to help you develop a customized funding strategy that works for your particular business.

 Equity is an all-encompassing term for an ownership interest in a company.
 Holders of equity usually have rights to the company’s profits and to receive the proceeds of the liquidation of the company, after the company’s debts have been paid.
 Equity often, but not always, gives its holders voting rights.
 Selling equity to investors is the most common method of raising capital for startups.
 The equity in a corporation is called stock, but LLCs have equity as well, often referred to as membership interests.
 The two common forms of equity are common equity (or common stock) and preferred equity (or preferred stock).
 Each type carries with it certain privileges and rights that may be attractive to different kinds of investors.

 - Common equity – This is the simplest form of equity and is the type of equity that’s typically held by the company’s founders.
 In an equity offering, since investors are receiving the same kind of equity as everyone else, no new class of equity needs to be created.
 Therefore, common equity offerings don’t create as much transaction costs as preferred equity offerings, but they also offer minimal investor protections, making them less attractive to sophisticated investors.